RadinPirouz/linux-documents/Configuration Management & Automation/Ansible/4-Roles.md

 ## The `templates` Directory in Ansible Roles

-The `templates` directory is for storing Jinja2 templates, which are dynamically processed to create files on managed nodes.
+The `templates` directory stores Jinja2 templates, which are dynamically processed to create files on managed nodes.

 ### Example: